lotrekagency/lotrek-UI/README.md

 If you wish to build for production, run:

-`yarn build`
+`yarn generate`

-/dist/ will have the production files and assets.
+/docs/ will have the production files and assets.

 ### lotrek-ui.css
 The CSS bundle file (lotrek-ui.css) to make the raw HTML blocks work is located at the /styles/build/ path.